kurron/terraform-aws-alb-service-attachment/README.md

 # Overview
 This Terraform module simplifies the process of adding a new service port to an ALB, forwarding traffic to a list of EC2 instances.
+It creates a new Target Group listening on the specified port, binding the specified EC2 instances to the group.
+This module should **not** be used when configuring an ECS environment, since ECS manages the registration of containers to the target group.

 # Prerequisites
 * [Terraform](https://terraform.io/) installed and working